-London Market Climate Discussions
+Insurance Market Climate Discussions

-For now this is a placeholder for what I hope will be a fairly regular discussion session around climate change that is centred around the latest research that is being done in this area.
+For now this is a placeholder for what I hope will be a fairly regular session around climate change that is centred around the latest research that is being done in this area.
 The topic of climate - whether we like it or not - has been pushed to the forefront of catastrophe modelling in the last couple of years even though the science of climate and tail risk is still - relatively - in its infancy.